hdShang/arxiv-daily/docs/cs-AI/2025-09-25/papers/251005109v3-tiny-but-mighty-a-software-hardware-co-design-approach-for-efficient.md

 ---
 layout: default
-title: Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices
+title: "Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices"
 ---

 # Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices